purifyjs/core/README.md

 These days, frameworks are getting more and more complex.
 They are getting more and more opinionated, some are getting their own languages.
 And most importantly, they are trying to do everything at once SSR, SSG, SPA, HMR, etc.

 Meanwhile, native browser APIs are getting better and better, and **master-ts** is designed to be complementary to native browser APIs, not to replace them.
-It's designed to be lightweight, and leverage the power of TypeScript to make it easier to build SPAs.

 By only focusing on SPAs, **master-ts** is able work better with the browser's native APIs.
 This also makes it easier to learn, and easier to use with other libraries and frameworks.
 If you know vanilla JS you know **master-ts**